open-mmlab/mmdetection/docs/nncf_compression.md

 ## General description

-OTEDetection allows to make compression of the models by [NNCF (Neural Network Compression Framework)](https://github.com/openvinotoolkit/nncf_pytorch).
+OTEDetection allows making compression of the models by [NNCF (Neural Network Compression Framework)](https://github.com/openvinotoolkit/nncf_pytorch).

 The work of OTEDetection is checked with [**NNCF 1.4.1**](https://github.com/openvinotoolkit/nncf_pytorch/tree/v1.4.1).
 Please, use this version of NNCF in case of any issues.

-NNCF allows to make compression using the following methods (including combination of some of the methods):
+NNCF allows making compression using the following methods (including combination of some of the methods):
 * int8 quantization
 * int4 quantization